Oilers Against Hazing

 • For new, incoming students, in-person training will be provided during orientation.

-• For employees, in person training will be offered beginning July 2022.
+• For employees, training will be provided annually each academic year.

 • For volunteers- Student organizations will be responsible for communicating the training requirements to all volunteers (local and national advisors, community liaisons, etc.) who work with the student organization.
 Individuals must complete training prior to volunteering with the organization.